husseng96/01-connect4group1/README.md

   (If pip doesn't work, pip3 might work instead.
 Another way to install numpy and Pygame is to use PyCharm as your IDE and download the extensions through there.
 You're allowed to download these extensions when hovering over the numpy import statement in connect4.py and the Pygame statement in Button.py.)

+ b.
 Using Pycharm:

-  •• go to File → settings → project → python interpreter and add install the package you want(ed:pygame,numpy) (https://www.geeksforgeeks.org/managing-packages-in-pycharm/)
+  • go to File → settings → project → python interpreter and add install the package you want(ed:pygame,numpy) (https://www.geeksforgeeks.org/managing-packages-in-pycharm/)

  • 	Clone the repository(https://github.com/cis3296f22/01-connect4group1.git) to your Python IDE or PyCharm and then click “run” to run  your python file

  • You will see the output on your Python IDE